eCommerce: Social Commerce Fraud

 Reported Fraud Losses in the U.S. by Contact Method, 2021-2023

 Online ads and pop-ups are less prevalent, however, with US$400 million reported lost to fraud.
-Keep in mind that the dark figure made up of unreported cases will be much higher than the FTC’s published figures, as many consumers avoid reporting scams, either because they do not expect tangible results from reporting the case, or for personal reasons such as shame at having been duped.
+Keep in mind that the dark figure made up of unreported cases will be much higher than the FTC’s published figures, as many customers avoid reporting scams, either because they do not expect tangible results from reporting the case, or for personal reasons such as shame at having been duped.

 Company List banner 2